dragonflydb/documentation/docs/command-reference/strings/set.md

 dragonfly> SET mykey "new_value" KEEPTTL
 OK
 dragonfly> TTL mykey
-(integer) 8  # TTL remains unchanged.
+(integer) 8  # Previous TTL remains unchanged.
 ```

 ## Best Practices

 - Use `NX` or `XX` when you want to conditionally set values, such as when implementing locking or caching mechanisms.
 - When setting expirations, consider if you need relative (`EX`, `PX`) or absolute (`EXAT`, `PXAT`) expiration times, based on your application's needs.
-- `SET` with `GET` can be instrumental for atomic get-and-set operations without requiring an additional `GET` command.
+- The `GET` **option** can be instrumental for atomic get-and-set operations without requiring an additional `GET` **command**.

 ## Common Mistakes

 - Combining incompatible options, such as using both `NX` and `XX`.
-These conflict as they apply opposite conditions and cannot be used together.
+  These conflict with each other as they apply opposite conditions and cannot be used together.
-- Assuming `GET` will return the current value of the key after the new value is set.
-It returns the old value, _not_ the current one.
+- Assuming the `GET` option will return the current value of the key after the new value is set.
+  **It returns the old value, not the current one.**

 ## FAQs